omarkhatibco/tailwind-css-variables/README.md

 :warning: **This version is working only with Tailwind v1 and above, if you still using the old version of tailwind please use version v1.2.0.**

-:warning: **If you want to upgrade to this version please read changelog to know what has changed.**
+:warning: **If you want to upgrade to this version please read the changelog to know what has changed.**

 ## Installation